katieshin/CS598DL4H_Project/README.md

 - `--model`: type of model to run
   - default: `INPREM`
-  - choices: `CNN, RNN, RETAIN, DIPOLE, RNNplus, INPREM`
+  - choices: `CNN, RNN, RETAIN, DIPOLE, RNNplus, INPREM, INPREM_b, INPREM_s, INPREM_o`
 - `--emb_dim`: size of medical variable (or code) embedding
   - default: 256
 - `--train`: boolean to train the model or use the pre-trained model